 Base Model Data

 Are datasources for training the base model comprehensively documented and freely made available?
+In case a distinction between base (foundation) and end (user) model is not applicable, this mirrors the end model data entries.

 End User Model Data